markbrennand/force-framework/source/types/README.md

 in a package.

-A better solution is for your implementation class to implement an interface with public methods and then have a global _Factory_ class that returns an instance of your public implementation class from its _getInstance_ method.
+A better solution is for your implementation class to implement an interface with public methods and then have a global _Factory_ class that returns an instance of your public implementation class from its _newInstance_ method.

 In the following example, you can see that the _Types_ API can be used to create an implementation class for an interface that can be injected into an application using the Force Frameworks package without having to make the